ajanthan/wso2apim-monetization-demo/README.md

 `127.0.0.1       billing-engine`

 ### Step 03: Deploying A Sample API
 Access the publisher at [https://localhost:9443/publisher](https://localhost:9443/publisher) and login using default credential(admin:admin).
-Then deploy the sample.
+Then deploy the sample API.

 ### Step 04: Defining Billing Plan
 Login into [Billing engine](http://billing-engine:8080/apim-billing-engine-1.4.0/) using the defualt credentials(admin:admin) and define a plan for the sample API.
 After creating the billing plan, makesure to logout of the application.